GregVes/remindme/README.md

 ## Stack stuff

 The Golang server and the Postgresql database are running in containers on my Debian server and a Drone instance is used for CI.
 CD is done by committing/pushing image tag [here](https://github.com/GregVes/ops/remindme/docker-compose.yml) that triggers a program actually deploying the app.

+NOTE: working at moving this app in a k8s cluster